Next Chapter FAQ

 Unsuccessful candidates will receive a standard notification.
 Unfortunately, we are unable to enter into any correspondence on the decision.

 Mentors will be selected on the basis of an initial consultation with, and input from, each participant.
-All mentors will be chosen based on a combination of: 1) their prior teaching, writing or mentorship experience, 2) their suitability and expertise as it pertains to the recipient’s work, and 3) their availability.
+All mentors will be chosen based on a combination of:

-We will certainly invite your input on the best mentor for you, but the final match will be made by the Wheeler Centre in collaboration with each recipient, based on suitability and availability.
+We will certainly invite your input on the best mentor for you, but the final match will be made by The Wheeler Centre in collaboration with each recipient, based on suitability and availability.

-We will consult with you over the choice of your mentor and endeavour to match you with someone you feel comfortable with – even if they’re not always your first choice.
+We will consult with you over the choice of your mentor and endeavour to match you with someone you feel comfortable with, even if they’re not always your first choice.

 You will meet with your mentor, either in person or online, at least six times across the 12 months of the program.
 We will endeavour to arrange for you to meet your mentor at least once in person, depending on your location and theirs.